-Royal Blue – the name of the gallery derives from the colour name.
+Royal Blue – the name of the gallery derives from the color name.
 Wikipedia defines royal blue as a deep and vibrant shade of blue.
 Legends say it was created in England by clothiers in Rode, Somerset, whose consortium won a competition to make a gown for Queen Charlotte, wife of King George III.

 We love them all!

 We invite you to intimate portrait photo sessions, artistic and thematic, both in the studio and outdoors.
-We invite you solo, with a partner. with family and friends.
+We invite you solo, with a partner.
+With family and friends.
 We welcome pets such as cats and dogs.

-Within 1 km from the Royal Blue Gallery, there are at least a dozen restaurants (everyone will find something to their taste) and the best in the region Soderbergs Bageri.
+Within 1 km from the Royal Blue Gallery, there are at least a dozen restaurants (everyone will find something to their taste) and the best in the region, Soderbergs Bageri.

 From the Royal Blue Gallery via Pingstvägen in the north to

 Mellanbergsvägen in the south, including the Lurparken creative play park and amphitheater, the county park called Teaterparken.
-On the opposite side of Pingstvagen, 650 m from the gallery, there is another park with a children’s playground, a basketball court, and in summer with an open paddling pool and a barbecue area.
+On the opposite side of Pingstvagen, 650 m from the gallery, there is another park with a children’s playground, a basketball court, and in summer with, an open paddling pool and a barbecue area.
 All the parks in the area are inspired by art.

 LM Ericssons Väg, where the Royal Blue Gallery is located, is in the area of the regularly held and with growing interest of KONSTRUNDA MIDSOMMARKRANSEN from year to year.
-Since 1999, this Konstrunda has been held twice a year, in April and November, and brings together artists, art galleries and art studios in the Midsommarkransen area, to which Telefonplan belongs.
+Since 1999, this Konstrunda has been held twice a year, in April and November, and brings together artists, art galleries, and art studios in the Midsommarkransen area, to which Telefonplan belongs.